Artificial Intelligence - Software Engineering Technology (Optional Co-op)

 Technology Requirements

-- Intel core i7 (6 Gen or later) or equivalent;
+- Intel Core i7 (6th generation or later), or equivalent; x64-based processor

 - Recommended:

-- A laptop with a battery life of 3hrs or better;
+- battery life of three (3) hours or more

 Minimum Internet Requirement: